-Combine long run with some quality speed work.
-A slight acceleration at the end of the long run can help create the feeling you will experience on the day of the marathon. this is not a sprint, but the pace you think you might be able to maintain.
+Combine a long run with some quality speed work.
+A slight acceleration at the end of the long run can help create the "on the day feeling".
+Not a sprint, but the pace you think you might try and hold.
 A long run for a marathon is relative to your goals and training history.
-If your run is going to be longer than 90 minutes then you need to think about taking some water and fuel with you to have around the 60 minute mark.
+If your run is going to be longer than 90 minutes then you need to think about taking some water and fuel on your run around the 60 minute mark.

 Whether they're short or long, interval sessions are designed to be tough.
 They are designed to push you out of your comfort zone in a controlled manner.
-There are many forms of interval training but the goal is to repeatedly raise the heart rate up and down.
-If you've never done intervals before, then you can start by doing 4 or 5 sets of 3 minute blocks.
-Each block would be made up of a 2 minute run and 1 minute walk.
+There are many forms of interval training but the goal, quite simply, is to repeatedly raise the heart rate up & down.
+If you've never done intervals before, then you can start by doing four or five sets of three minute blocks.
+Each block would be made up of a two minute run, one minute walk.
 Just build up a block per session.

-Steady/ recovery
+Steady/recovery